pavrekgames/Cubes-VS-Spheres-TowerDefense/README.md

 FEATURES:

 1. Various cubes (plants)
-  - Gold cube (sunflower) - Gold cube (sunflower) - This cube produces gold currency to plant other cubes (plants).
+  - Gold cube (sunflower) - This cube produces gold currency to plant other cubes (plants).
 The currency is moving at a random speed and direction.
   - Nut cube (nut) - This cube has a lot of health to stop spheres.
 Spheres need to eat the nut for a long time to keep moving.
   - Simple shooter cube - This cube shoots one bullet with a certain frequency.